 c.
 Specify auto-irrigation with timers.
 (Points cannot be scored if project has already scored for solution (b))

 - Once the rain sensor activates due to sufficient rainfall, the selected zones of auto irrigation system with timers, will remain inactive until the hygroscopic discs inside the sensor have dried out.
 This dry out rate will be about the same as the soil drying rate and re-activated once the disc is dry again.
 The dry out rate can be set to different levels.
-After the rain sensor dries out, the controller will resume its normal watering schedule.36 - The rain sensors must be exposed to unobstructed rainfall as per the PUB water efficiency quidebook.
+After the rain sensor dries out, the controller will resume its normal watering schedule.36 - The rain sensors must be exposed to unobstructed rainfall as per the PUB water efficiency guidebook.

-Life cycle cost analysis: baseline design strategy vs proposed design strategy
+Life cycle cost analysis [,] haseline desian stratea y vs proposed design strategy Lije cycie cost unurysis. buschine design strateg y vs proposed design strategy